vitaly/dotvim2/README.md

 What **might** come next:

-* many "features" can be implemenetd with different 'backends', e.g. bufferlist is currently done with `:CtrlPBuffer`, but there is also `Unite -start-insert buffer`.
-  And there is FZF which I'm yet to look into.
-  I'm currently thinking about trying those variants, to see which one I prefer.
-And I might end up having all those variants configurable during the installation (as its pretty much a matter of prefernce, and someone might prefer the old way)

 * I'm not completely happy with the file structure.
-While its very easy to add and change stuff, its a bit too 'messy', with too many directory levels etc.
+While its very easy to add and change stuff, its a bit too 'messy', with too many directory levels, files, etc.
   I might play with layout to make it more 'flat'.

+* **ATTN:** will probably make the whole 'architecture' a lot simpler.
+The current setup with plugins,before,bindings,after is way to complex, and not at all sure it provides any real benefit. so plugins is 'probably' going to merge with 'before', and 'bindings' with 'after'.

 * Also thinking about using single file with "magic" comments to separate into various destinations instead of having a directory with many files.

-  e.g. instead of having `files/vimrc.bindings`, `files/vimrc.before`,
+  e.g. instead of having `files/vimrc.plugins`, `files/vimrc.before`,
-  `files/vimrc.after` for some plugin, there would be just `files` **file** with comments separating into various destinations.
+  `files/vimrc.after` for the some plugin there would be just `files` **file** with comments separating into various destinations.
 This is pretty much speculation at this point.
 Ideas area welcome ;)